-Close the seacock and remove the inlet water hose from the air conditioner.
+Close the seacock and remove the water inlet hose from the air conditioner.
 Allow all water to drain from the system.
 Loosen the screws on the pump head to allow the water to drain from the pump.
 Drain and clean the seawater strainer.

-9.9 BLACK WATER (SEWAGE) SYSTEM
+BLACK WATER (SEWAGE) SYSTEM

-9.9.1 Operating the WCs
+Operating the WCs 9.9.1

 The WCs of the heads are ceramic marine-type and are flushed with fresh water.
-The waste from the WCs is directed to the black water (sewage) holding tank.
-The WCs have two buttons: BEFORE USE & AFTER USE.
+The waste from the WCs is directed to the black water. (sewage) holding tank.
+The WCs have two buttons: BEFORE USE & AFTER USE